310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Rei %}
 Ohhh… This is so embarrassing…

-It has been quite awhile since I have gone out with you, I had completely forgotten about this terrible habit of yours.
+It has been quite a while since I have gone out with you, and I had completely forgotten about this terrible habit of yours.
 How Tenshouin-kun allows you to do this every time is beyond me.
 {% endbubble %}

 {% bubble Wataru %}
-Oh no no, he gets angry at me for it pretty often.
+Oh no no, he also gets angry at me for it pretty often.
 He’s from a well-off family, you see, and so he must be careful about the way he presents himself.

 But that aside, we would be blocking the path if we stay here.
 Let’s move right in.

-What a mistake I’ve made… If I was going to hold a performance, then I should have chosen a much wider area to perform in.
+What a blunder I’ve made… If I was going to hold a performance, then I should have chosen a much wider area to perform in.
 {% endbubble %}

 {% bubble Rei %}
-To begin with, we are just regular visitors of this aquarium.
+To begin with, we are just visitors of this aquarium.
 There is absolutely no need for you to perform something.

-*Kukuku.* However… You may have completely become a part of *fine*, but it seems you have not forgotten the bonds that once existed between us Five Eccentrics, so I am relieved.
+*Kukuku.* That all being said… You may have completely become a part of *fine*, but it seems you have not forgotten the bonds that once existed between us Five Eccentrics, so I am relieved.

-That is why I thought that perhaps you had bought a ticket to the aquarium from Shinkai-kun, as well.
+That is why I thought that perhaps you had bought tickets to the aquarium from Shinkai-kun, as well.
 I was right to ask you about it.

 Thank you for accompanying me.
 If I had come alone at this time of the day, I would have fallen right to sleep midway.